jfpalchak/cranberry/README.md

     <img width="50%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/healthv2.png" alt="Health progress, responsive." />
 </p>

-> There are multiple indicators throughout the application to help show users their progress: the Health page header displays the user's overall milestone progress, while each individual milestone displays a loading bar with its total progress, as well as a marker on the left-hand side with an appearance that changes depending on a milestone being achieved, or ongoing.
+> There are multiple indicators throughout the application to help show users their progress: the Health page header displays the user's overall milestone progress, while each individual milestone displays a progress bar alongside the percent of completion, as well as a marker on the left-hand side with an appearance that changes depending on a milestone being achieved, or ongoing.

 #### Journals: